PsySecGroup/gloat-hunter/README.md

 * Gathers the last 3,200 tweets of a target
 * Generates a standalone self-contained GUI to conduct offline searches of the targets tweet history
-* Supports queries with OR to search for multiple phrases at the same time
+* Supports queries with AND, OR, and NOT conditions
 * Supports queries with quotes for exact match searching
 * Provides an in-browser video chat for investigators to coordinate and collaborate
+* Buttons populated with result counts for common investigative queries

 ### Coming Soon

-* Provides a list of common queries to assist with common investigative tasks
 * Generates a link for others to download the GUI
 * Bounty System